 Welcome.
 My name is Valeria Vescina.
 I’m an author, reviewer and creative writing tutor.
 I’m from Puglia (Italy), was educated in Switzerland and the UK, and have lived for years in London.
 After a successful career in management, I gained an MA in Creative & Life Writing at Goldsmiths, University of London.

-My first novel, That Summer in Puglia, will be released by Eyewear Publishing and launched at the FTWeekend Oxford Literary Festival 2018.
-Meanwhile, I’m carrying out historical research for my second book, Behind the Veil.
+My first novel, That Summer in Puglia (Eyewear Publishing), had its debut at the FTWeekend Oxford Literary Festival 2018.
+I’m now carrying out historical research for my second book, Behind the Veil.
 My short story Pianissimo appears on the Royal Philharmonic Society’s website; The Bonfire was the runner-up in a Cazart flash fiction competition; Accidental Musicians featured at The Vortex’s ‘Words & Jazz’.

 I believe the arts and humanities are central to the well-being of every individual and society, so I’m a director and trustee of the Hampstead Arts Festival of music and words, I’ve been involved with the literary charity First Story since 2013, and taught creative writing workshops on the narrative potential of various art forms for the Royal Borough of Kensington & Chelsea, St. Paul’s Girls’ School and NAWE2016.
 I speak four languages and review fiction for the European Literature Network (see reviews of A Whole Life and Bella Mia), as well as opera and Lieder for Seen And Heard International.
 I’m an arts & culture contributor to the School of Advanced Study‘s Talking Humanities.